 - a.
-Dean of Academics and/or the Dean of Students; - b.
-One counselor selected by the Dean of Students; - c.
-One faculty member selected by the Dean of Academics; - d.
-One staff member selected by the Dean of Academics and/or Dean of Students; - e.
+Vice President of Operations or Dean of Academics - b.
+One counselor selected by the Vice President of Operations or Dean of Academics; - c.
+One faculty member selected by the Vice President of Operations or Dean of Academics; - d.
+One staff member selected by the Vice President of Operations or Dean of Academics; - e.
 One member of the SBC Student Government selected by the grieving student - f.
 One Board of Trustees member

 The decision of the committee is final.
-The Dean of Academics and/or the Dean of Students will notify the student in writing within five (5) working days of the hearing
+The Vice President of Operations or Dean of Academics will notify the student in writing within five (5) working days of the hearing